PromptQuorumPromptQuorum

 rocm-smi

-# macOS β€” check Metal is available
+# macOS β€” check if Metal is available

 system_profiler SPDisplaysDataType | grep "Metal"